zoobiasyyed/pokemart/README.md

 - Secure User Authentication
 - Shopping Cart where users can add or remove items, as well as checkout
 - Background Audio to improve user experience
+- Stripe to accept various forms of payment

 ---

 ## Stretch Features I would like to implement:
-- use Stripe to accept various forms of payments
 - a Search Bar
 - Sorting the products by category